The Inward Investment and International Taxation Review: Indonesia

 - if there is a decision that is clearly not in accordance with the provision of the prevailing laws and regulations.

-In recent practice, it is often that the Supreme Court renders its decisions within those timelines.
+In recent practice, often the Supreme Court renders its decisions within those timelines.
 However, there are still delays that are caused particularly by the administrative processing and sending of case dossiers by the Tax Court to the Supreme Court.

 There are no group tax relief provisions available in Indonesia.
 As a result, members of a group of companies are taxed individually.